F-18 being prepared for wind tunnel test.

 Otto Lilienthal's glider experiments were preceded by his whirling arm tests of various lifting surfaces.
 Between 1866 and 1889, he built several whirling arms, ranging from 6.5 to 23 ft (2 to 7 m) in diameter.
 However, the tests he carried out with these arms gave incorrect results for both flat and cambered airfoils and led him to believe that powered flight was highly unlikely.

 Hiram Maxim also used a huge whirling arm to test airfoils.
 His whirling arm included elaborate instruments to measure lift, drag, and relative air velocity.
 Samuel Langley, the mathematician, astronomer, and secretary of the Smithsonian Institution, was another who experimented using a whirling arm before he built his aerodromes.
-His whirling arm was 60 ft (18 m) in diameter and its 10-horsepower (7.5-kW) engine could accelerate it to speeds of 100 mph (161 km/h).
+His whirling arm was 60 ft (18 m) in diameter and its 10-hp (7.5-kW) engine could accelerate it to speeds of 100 mph (161 km/h).
 But his results were thrown off by the winds and turbulence that the arm itself created.

-The whirling arm provided a good deal of the aerodynamic data through the end of the 19th century.
+The whirling arm provided a good deal of the aerodynamic data through the end of the nineteenth century.
 However, it had limitations.
 Basically, it was imprecise so the results it produced were also imprecise.
 For instance, the arm stirred up the air with its motion so that both the arm itself and the air it went through were moving.
 Experimenters could not determine the true relative velocity between the aircraft model and the air through which it moved.
 It was also very difficult to mount instruments on the arm so that the forces exerted on it could be measured at the same time that it was spinning at a high speed.

 So experimenters took another tactic – that of blowing air past a stationary model – and began looking for a dependable way to do this.
 The wind tunnel was the result.
 This apparatus solved most of the problems associated with the whirling arm.
 Once researchers realized its potential, they eliminated the whirling arm from their repertoire of experimental tools.